Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

 Sure!
-However, it seems like you provided a file reference instead of the actual text you want translated.
-Please provide the specific text from the README.md or any other text you would like me to translate into Japanese, along with any particular emojis you want to include!
+However, it seems like you've provided a file descriptor instead of text to translate.
+If you can provide the specific text you'd like translated into Japanese, I'd be happy to help! 😊